cisagov/dotgov-home/pages/data.md

 ## Share your feedback

-If you have questions about the data or suggestions, please [open an issue in our GitHub repository](https://github.com/gsa/data/issues).
+If you have questions about the data or suggestions for improving it, [open an issue in our GitHub repository](https://github.com/gsa/data/issues).